Things to do in Nairobi in 24 hours

 Our lovely day trip is over; it’s time to go back to the hotel and get ready to visit the most famous park in the whole of Africa: the Masai Mara National Reserve!

 Entrance fee: 15 Usd – 1500 KS ( payable by credit card too – the nature walk is free).

 1. Nairobi International Airport

 The quickest and comfortable way to reach your accommodation is to book in advance a private taxi transfer (average price 30 USD).
 Most of the hotels offer a private shuttle as well.
-You can have a look with booking.com, Kenya Transfers or the web platforms Viator and GetYourGuide that offers good deals for the transfer.
+You can have a look through booking.com, Kenya Transfers or the web platforms Viator.com and GetYourGuide.com that offers good deals for the transfer.

 2. Where to sleep

 Nairobi offers a wide range of accommodation, from guest house to 5-star hotel.
 We slept at the Silver Springs Hotel, excellent accommodation with a nice restaurant and a pool.
 Anyway, since this big metropolis is chaotic and a hectic mix of old, new, rich and poor, be sure to check the hotel reviews and find out if the neighbourhood where you stay is safe.
 If you decided to stay close to the airport, you could sleep at Four Points by Sheraton, Crowne Plaza Airport, Hilton Garden Inn, Easy Hotel Kenya, Ole Sereni, 67 Airport Hotel.

 If you don’t want to book a private tour, the best way to go around the city is to use the smart app Uber and schedule your private transfer.